abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 It’s pretty straightforward to use output caching in minimal APIs.
 You just need to create an endpoint and use the `CacheOutput` method with an expiration time.
 Then when someone sends a request to your endpoint, it will be cached for a specified time and not calculate the result every time.

-For the following example, the result will be same for 10 minutes:
+For the following example, the result will be the same for 10 minutes:

 ```csharp
 app.MapGet("/cached-output", () => $"Minute: {DateTime.Now.Minute}")